Step 1: Project Vision

 Formulate a basic vision of the project – the type of research (basic research/applied research/experimental development), field of research - biological/agricultural/environmental/technical).
 Consider the anticipated achievable results or project outcomes.

 Step 2: What are the financing possibilities?

 Review the current calls and overview of providers on this site.
 If you are considering an applied research or experimental development project proposal, there may be a suitable partner in the commercial sector with the potential for co-financing the project from its own resources.

 Step 3: Methodical materials for proposers

-The Department for Strategic Planning (DSP) provides methodical materials for individual calls on the intranet and on this site for researchers, including general information with indicators and data about CULS and drafts of annexes for planned projects, etc.
+The Department for Strategic Planning (DSP) provides methodical materials for individual calls on the intranet and on this site for researchers, including general information with indicators and data about CZU and drafts of annexes for planned projects, etc.